 - Alert configurations assigned through a device group.

 - Alert configurations globally assigned to the source.

-Appliances calculate trends by looking at historical data.
-Therefore, in most cases, trend alerts are active as soon as they are assigned.
-Even if you configure a trend alert to reference more historical data than your appliance currently has, the appliance will still attempt to calculate the trend with whatever data is currently available.
+Trend-based alerts are generated when a metric is outside of the normal trend learned by the system.
+In most cases, historical data is available and trend alerts are active as soon as they are enabled.
+However, if you configure a trend alert that requires more historical data than your appliance currently has, the appliance calculates the trend with whatever data is available.